 Athletic used a few different crests throughout their early years, with the first one being a blue circle with the letters A and C in the center.
 Blue and white were the colors first used until 1909 when a Basque student named Juan Elorduy spent Christmas in London and was asked to bring back 25 new shirts.
 He wasn’t able to find enough and decided to buy 50 shirts from Southampton who wore red and white, which were the colors of the city of Bilbao.
 The club immediately decided to change the colors and have been wearing red and white stripes since 1910.
 The crest was changed to a red and white flag draped over a football and in 1922 it took another shape similar to what we know today.
 The current crest contains the bridge and church of San Anton, the wolves from the Haro family that founded Bilbao in 1300, the tree of Gernika, and the cross of San Andrés.

 Fred Pentland became the club’s first legendary coach.
 The British manager took over in 1921 and was an instant success.
 His team played a possession-style of football and he won his first title in 1923 when the Lions lifted the Copa del Rey for the 10th time.
-Pentland would guide the team to winning the double in 1930 and then again in 1931.
+Pentland would leave the club after the 1925 season but returned in 1929 to guide the team to and unbeaten season, winning the double and then lifting the same trophies again in 1931.
 In total, Athletic won the Copa del Rey four straight years from 1930-1933 and were a dominant force in Spanish football.
 In 1931 they defeated Barcelona 12-1 which still stands as the biggest La Liga victory to this day.
 William Garbutt took over in 1936 and won the La Liga title in his first season.
 He was also responsible for promoting 17-year-old Ángel Zubieta who would become a club legend.

 Football stopped in 1936 due to the Spanish Civil War which was an extremely difficult time in the Basque Country.
 La Liga resumed in 1939 and on 1 February of 1941 Dictator Francisco Franco passed a decree which mandated the use of Castillian in all club names, changing the team’s name to Atletico Bilbao.
 This would last until the decree was repealed on 26 July of 1972 which saw the return of Athletic Club.
 1941 also saw the birth of a legend as Telmo Zarra made his debut and quickly became one of the greatest to ever wear the red and white shirt.
 In the 1950 season he scored 38 goals, a record which stood for 60 years, and would end his career having scored a club record 294 goals in all competitions.